rabssm/MeteorRadio/README.md

 SMP_143050000_20220622_152435_196974.npz
 ```

 These raw observation detection files are about 3.1 MB in size.
-They contain all of the information required for a detailed analysis of the meteor detection for example for high resolution head echo analysis.
+These raw observation files record the I/Q data from the SDR (decimated by a factor of 8) and have a sample rate of 37500 samples/s.
+They contain all of the information required for a detailed analysis of the meteor detection for example for high resolution head echo analysis and can be converted into audio .wav files using the smp2wav.py script.

 ##### FFT Output filename format
 FFT observation data is required when the --fft command line option is used.